Toyota Auris: New Zealand

 In New Zealand, the Auris was sold as "Corolla" hatchback.
-Grades are: base-model "GX", sports luxury "GLX".
-All models are powered by the 1.8-litre Petrol 2ZR-FE engine, with either a six speed manual or four speed automatic.
-GX models come with steel wheels and hubcaps, whilst GLX models come with alloys, front fog lights, leather bound steering wheel & shifter knob and cruise control.
+Grades were: base-model "GX", sports luxury "GLX".
+All models were powered by the 1.8-litre Petrol 2ZR-FE engine, with either a six speed manual or four speed automatic.
+GX models came with steel wheels and hubcaps, whilst GLX models came with alloys, front fog lights, leather bound steering wheel & shifter knob and cruise control.
 Diesel models were also available in a 1.4L and 2.0L D-4D both being a 6-speed manual only.

 The New Zealand Corolla Hatchback, like Australia, received a facelift during the fourth quarter of 2009.
-The entire body design has been given a sporty makeover.
+The entire body design was given a sporty makeover.
 Major changes were made to the front and rear fascia, wheel designs and interior trims.
-Tail lights design has been changed.
+Tail lights design was also changed.

-A newer bumper design has also been adapted with a special "diffuser" fitted at the bottom to give the rear a sportier look and on either side of the diffuser are reflectors which were lacking in any other previous Corolla Hatchback models.
-The front receives new grille and revised headlamps.
+A newer bumper design was also adapted with a special "diffuser" fitted at the bottom to give the rear a sportier look and on either side of the diffuser were reflectors which had not featured on any other previous Corolla Hatchback models.
+The front received new grille and revised headlamps.

 Trim lines and options remained the same with both the GX and GLX models pre-facelifted versions.

 Europe

 The Auris was released on 1 February 2007 in the United Kingdom, replacing the E120 series Corolla hatchback.
 Toyota positioned the Auris at the lower medium segment to compete with cars such as Volkswagen Golf, Vauxhall/Opel Astra, Hyundai i30 and the Ford Focus.

 Trim levels were T2, T3 and T Spirit – followed by the T180 model in April 2007.
 European trim levels were Terra, Strata, Luna, Sol, Premium and Prestige.
 In February 2007, Toyota announced an investment of £100 million in its Deeside engine factory to build a petrol engine for the Auris.

-The Deeside plant would start building 1.33-litre Dual VVT-i engine beginning in 2009–10, and would also produce Auris engines previously built in Japan.

-Engines for the European Auris are:
+The Deeside plant would start building 1.33-litre Dual VVT-i engine beginning in 2009–10, and would also produce Auris engines previously built in Japan.Engines for the European Auris are:

-TOD engines were introduced in 2008.
+"Toyota Optimal Drive" engines were introduced in 2008; this was what Toyota called their program of improving efficiency and lowering emissions without losing power.
 The 1NR-FE 1.33 Dual VVT-i engine featured Toyota's first Stop & Start system sold in Europe, and replaced the 1.4 VVT-i engine.
 The 2.0 D-4D engine added a diesel particulate filter.
 A 1.6 Valvematic replaced the 1.6 Dual VVT-i engine.